bewketut/multicastandroid/README.md

  then start transfering files from/to phone to/from phone and PC.
 **for newer android versions(7 and above >7) you can use the app termux. you can install clang and compile the code or just use the binaries...only .shrc changes to .bashrc **on linux the same story.
-I assume there you have clang or gcc at your disposal..
+I assume there you have clang or gcc as your option on the PC..
 **So no need for ssh to run easy commands on remotely...mkasftp has the feature easily to be done on all multicast receivers...